seanmonstar/seanmonstar.github.io/_posts/hidden/2011-07-28-google-feedback.md

 [^1]: The Twitter approach is to follow people that interest me, and everything I post is Public.
 The Facebook approach is putting people into appropriate Circles, and communicating heavily through Circles.

-[^2]: I also think that this wishlist will grow out-of-date very quickly, since the product team seems to be adding useful bits each week.&nbsp;[↩︎](#fnref:2)
+[^2]: I also think that this wishlist will grow out-of-date very quickly, since the product team seems to be adding useful bits each week.